This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Is Cetaphil Cruelty-Free?

 Cetaphil is NOT Cruelty-free.
 Cetaphil pays and allows their products to be tested on animals when required by law.
-Cetaphil also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Cetaphil also sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 In addition, Cetaphil is owned by Galderma, a pharmaceutical company (owned by L’Oreal and Nestle) that does test on animals.